Cyprus company formation

 The government fees required for a Cyprus company formation and registration are the following:

-• Company name approval €30
+- Company name approval €30

-• Stamps for form HE1 €52
+- Stamps for form HE1 €52

-• Company registration fees €485
+- Company registration fees €485

-• Articles of Association & Memorandum in English (optional) €240
+- Articles of Association & Memorandum in English (optional) €240

-• Courier Fees €35
+- Courier fees €35

-Our services
+Our company registration services

-• Advice as to the most efficient Cyprus company structure.
+- Advice as to the most efficient Cyprus company structure.

-• Preparation and submission of company documents.
+- Preparation and submission of company documents.

-• Fiduciary and Domiciliary Services – provision of directors, nominee shareholders, registered address, and substance offices.
+- Fiduciary and domiciliary services – provision of directors, nominee shareholders, registered address, and substance offices.

-Contact us for a free personal consultation and learn about our competitive fee services.
+Contact us for a complimentary personal consultation and discover our services with fixed fees.

 Frequently asked questions